-Until recently, there were two CVTEA-accredited programs in the Rushmore State.
-However, these programs are no longer accepting new students.
+Until recently, there was one CVTEA-accredited program in the Rushmore State.
+However, this program is no longer accepting new students.
 So, to pursue an accredited vet tech education, the South Dakota student must either leave the state (note that all surrounding states now have at least one AVMA-accredited vet tech program) or enroll in an accredited online program.

 Accredited, Distance-Based Vet Tech Programs

-There are presently nine CVTEA-accredited online programs offered by eight schools around the country.
+There are presently several CVTEA-accredited online programs offered by schools around the country.
 These programs involve a combination of online coursework and clinical trainings which are completed at approved veterinary facilities close to a student’s home.

 To learn more about the full array of distance-based programs available, check out the online vet tech programs page.